-Hello everyone, today on the Leantale interview series we have Sravani Sundeep, founder of Apnawriter.
+Hello everyone, today in the Leantale interview series we have Sravani Sundeep, founder of Apnawriter.
 Let me tell you a little bit about Apna writer.
-Apna writer is a content writing agency provide content for websites, blogs, emails, social media, advertisements, press releases, and a lot more.
+Apna Writer is a content writing agency that provides content for websites, blogs, emails, social media, advertisements, press releases, and a lot more.

-So let’s talk with Sarvani about apna writer in more detail.
+Let’s talk to Sarvani about apna writer in more detail.

 Tell me about yourself and the backstory of how you started your business?

 Hi, my name is Sravani Sundeep, the Chief Executive Officer of Apna Writer.
 I always wanted to enter the world of entrepreneurship to make my dream of being my boss a reality.

 With an engineering background, I started working as a freelance writer after my marriage.
 I could earn decent money, but I wasn’t happy.
 That’s when I realized how important my dream was to me.
 And that’s it.
 I stopped working for others and decided to start my venture.

 But the next question was, “How and where to begin?”
 As I was working as a freelance writer, I could witness many loopholes in the industry.
 I saw a lack of a system that could bridge the gap between writers and publishers.
 So, I thought, “What if I bridge the gap between them?”
 And that’s how I began my journey of entrepreneurship with the launch of a content marketplace.

 But it couldn’t run for a long time, and I had to shut it down despite four years of hard work.
 The reasons were, I offered too many options on my platform that confused my clients.
 I also failed to identify and connect talented writers with the publishers.